Case Studies

 Nepal Security and Justice Programme

-The IPSSJ programme evaluation in Nepal applied the ABC Framework to develop, adapt and operationalise a robust theory of change.
+The IPSSJ programme evaluation in Nepal, conducted by Palladium, applied the ABC Framework to develop, adapt and operationalise a robust theory of change.
 Workshops with implementers mapped actors, behaviours, and motivations to build causal pathways for key groups like communities and police.
 This enabled capturing the complexity of Nepal's governance context whilst maintaining clear causal logic.
 The resulting theory of change was iteratively adapted based on emerging evidence.
 The IPSSJ case demonstrates the ABC Framework's value in facilitating stakeholder participation to develop pragmatic, context-specific theories of change for complex development programmes.

 Empowerment, Voice and Accountability in Pakistan